 - The maximum building height in all development zones is 5 stories.
-The actual height may vary depending on floor-to-floor heights, but should not exceed 75 feet above average grade, defined as the average of the existing highest and lowest grade on a lot. - Above 3 stories or 50 feet, building façades fronting a quad or street should step back a minimum of 10 feet. - Building heights should correspond with adjacent buildings to achieve an overall compatible scale. - Building heights should respond to changes in grade across the site, maintaining views of the river from the upper portions of the campus.
+Building height shall be measured per the City's zoning ordinance. - Above 3 stories or 50 feet, building façades fronting open spaceor a street should step back a minimum of 10 feet. - Building heights should correspond with adjacent buildings to achieve an overall compatible scale. - Building heights should respond to changes in grade across the site, maintaining views of the river from the upper portions of the campus.